 What makes a HYROX gym different from a US CrossFit box

 HYROX is a global functional-fitness race format with a fixed structure: a 1 km run followed by one of eight stations, repeated eight times.
-In the US market specifically, HYROX has grown from a niche European event into a category with a national race calendar and a partnership with one of the largest gym management software providers (Wodify) as of April 2026.
 That signal matters: the category is moving from "experimental" into "scalable" in the United States.

 For a new US operator, a HYROX gym sits between a CrossFit box (daily-workout-driven, smaller footprint) and a large functional-fitness facility (open membership, less programming structure).
 The race format pulls members toward a specific event date, which lifts retention and creates predictable seasonal revenue spikes around regional and national races.